polyphene/docs.holium.org/docs/install/design-principles.md

 - **Think big** – The best chances of designing a future-proof solution will only be met by, at relevant times, thinking big.
 Some primary design consideration *de facto* chronologically places Holium in the present and the future.
-  Therefore, in situations of choice, too much effort should not be put on enforcing compatibility with obsolete technologies, and guiding principles should always favor compatibility with Web3-native components and thinking big.
+  Therefore, in situations of choice, too much effort should not be put on enforcing compatibility with obsolete technologies, and guiding principles should always favor compatibility with Web3-native components.